BetaHydri/Colored-Banner-Edge-Extension/README.md

-# RedBanner Extension for Microsoft Edge
+# Colored Banner Extension for Microsoft Edge

 A highly customizable Microsoft Edge extension that displays a visible banner on every webpage.
 Perfect for Terminal Server environments where you need to visually distinguish between different published Edge applications with full configuration options.